dcarpintero/taxonomy-completion/README.md

 Notably, it can be observed that using embedding quantization resulted in both cases in slightly more granular clustering (35 clusters versus 31) that appears to be semantically coherent.
 Our tentative hypothesis for this difference is that scalar quantization might *paradoxically* guide the HDBSCAN clustering algorithm to separate points that were previously grouped together.

-This could be due to (i) noise (quantization can create small *noisy* variations in the data, which might have a sort of *regularization* effect and lead to more sensitive clustering decisions), or due to (ii) the difference in numerical precission and alteration of distance calculations (this could amplify certain differences between points that were less pronounced in the `float32` representation).
+This could be due to (i) noise (quantization can create small *noisy* variations in the data, which might have a sort of *regularization* effect and lead to more sensitive clustering decisions), or due to (ii) the difference in numerical precision and alteration of distance calculations (this could amplify certain differences between points that were less pronounced in the `float32` representation).
 Further investigation would be necessary to fully understand the implications of quantization on clustering.

 ### 7.2 Taxonomy Scheme

-The entire scheme can be inspected at [cs.CL.taxonomy](https://github.com/dcarpintero/taxonomy-completion/blob/main/arxiv/cs.CL.scheme.md).
+The entire scheme is available at [cs.CL.taxonomy](https://github.com/dcarpintero/taxonomy-completion/blob/main/arxiv/cs.CL.scheme.md).
 This approach may serve as a baseline for automatically identifying candidate schemes of classes in high-level [arXiv categories](https://arxiv.org/category_taxonomy):
 ```
 .
 Foundations of Language Models
   ..
 Model Architectures and Mechanisms